All You Need To Know About India's First Underwater Metro Tunnel

 Underground tunnelling is a noticeable construction feature across the world.
 Thames Tunnel in London, is the oldest existing underwater tunnel which was opened in 1843.
 Many emerging economies have begun to realise the huge potential underground spaces possess, for providing connectivity between cities.
 Creation of an underwater passageway is an innovative and intelligent solution for the sustainable development of infrastructure.

 Kolkata will be the first city in India, to have an underwater tunnel.
 While the construction work for the country's first underwater metro tunnel, to be built near river Hooghly in West Bengal's Howrah, is already completed, it is expected to be operational by June 2019.
 Here's an update on the story.

 Facts about the country's first underwater metro tunnel

-Two parallel tunnels will be constructed along the route of the upcoming Rs 9000-crores East-West Metro project that will link Salt Lake Sector V in the east, to Howrah Station in the west.
+Two parallel tunnels has been constructed along the route of the upcoming Rs 9000-crores East-West Metro project that will link Salt Lake Sector V in the east, to Howrah Station in the west.
 To be built 13 metres below the riverbed and 30 metres below the earth's surface, the 520-metre tunnel structures, will run on either side of the Hooghly river and will connect the twin cities of Kolkata and Howrah.